Reporting year 2023

 Among families

-The overall median weekly amount paid by families to childcare providers (including both formal and informal providers) was £30.00 (Accompanying Table 4.6), in line with 2021 (£31.00).
+The overall median weekly amount paid by families (of children aged 0 to 14) to childcare providers (including both formal and informal providers) was £33.00 (Accompanying Table 4.5), in line with 2022 (£30.00).
 The amount paid varied depending on the number of hours of childcare used across all children in the household, and the types of providers used.
 Costs statistics are subject to a number of caveats, as described in the Technical Report.

 Among children